What are you looking for?

 Distinguished NIAS Lorentz Fellowship

-The Distinguished NIAS Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on cutting-edge research at the interface between the humanities and social sciences on the one hand and the natural and technological sciences on the other.
+The Distinguished NIAS Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on innovative research that bridges the humanities and/or social sciences with the natural and/or technological sciences.
 Distinguished NIAS Lorentz Fellows are nominated by prominent figures from within the Dutch academic community.
+The call for the DNLF nominations for the academic year 2026 - 2027 opens on 15 January 2025.
+The submission deadline is 17 March 2025, 12.00h PM (noon) CET.

 A Distinguished NIAS Lorentz Fellowship consists of:

-• A fellowship at NIAS for 5 months between September – January.
-It includes a personal study, participation in an interdisciplinary community and, if applicable, accommodation or travel expenses.
+• A fellowship at NIAS for 5 months from September 2026 – January 2027.
+It includes a private office and participation in a diverse and interdisciplinary community and, if applicable, either accommodation or travel expenses.

-• A workshop at the Lorentz Center on the fellowship topic, with full organizational support and a budget of € 20,000
+• A workshop at the Lorentz Center on the fellowship topic, with full organisational support and a budget of € 20,000.

 How to nominate

-Candidates must be nominated by a leading figure from one of the following Dutch scientific communities: rectors and deans of Dutch universities, members of the Royal Netherlands Academy of Arts and Sciences (KNAW) and of the Young Academy (DJA), the board of the Dutch Network of Women Professors (LNVH), directors of KNAW, NWO and TNO institutes and directors of museums or industrial organizations with a research agenda.
+Candidates must be nominated by one of the following Dutch scientific communities: rectors and deans of Dutch universities; board and directors of the KNAW, NWO and TNO, and their respective institutes; board of the Young Academy (DJA); the Dutch Network of Women Professors (LNVH); directors of museums and of industrial organisations with a research agenda.

-Nominations (with all documents in English) are submitted to selection@nias.knaw.nl.
+Nominations (with all documents in English) are submitted by mail to partners@nias.knaw.nl.

 The nomination consists of: